Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 One of the hallmarks of ageing is the deepening of the junction between the lower eyelid and the cheek.
 In youth, this transition is smooth and imperceptible.
 Over time, a step forms — the palpebromalar groove — which gives a tired appearance to the gaze.

 The repositioning of fat in lower blepharoplasty is precisely the technique that restores this smooth transition.
-And when combined with fat grafting in the cheek or with a deep plane facelift, the result is a harmonious rejuvenation of the entire face.
+And when combined with fat grafting in the cheek or with a deep plane facelift, the result is a natural rejuvenation of the entire face.

 Lower blepharoplasty and complementary procedures